Floorp-Projects/Floorp/testing/marionette/doc/Debugging.md

 	  …
 	}

-To not be prompted at the start of the test run or between tests, you can set the `marionette.debugging.clicktostart` preference to false this way:
+To be prompted at the start of the test run or between tests, you can set the `marionette.debugging.clicktostart` preference to `true` this way:

-	% ./mach marionette-test --pref 'marionette.debugging.clicktostart:false' --jsdebugger
+	% ./mach marionette-test --setpref='marionette.debugging.clicktostart=true' --jsdebugger

 For reference, below is the list of preferences that enables the chrome debugger for Marionette.
 These are all set implicitly when